mciantyre/mciantyre.github.io/_posts/2017-09-17-cpp-compile-lang-lookup.markdown

 Where the `class TList` will be a `type_list`.
 There is no definition yet;
 we'll define specializations below.

 We declared a `bool Found` to indicate that the key of the head element matches the key we want.
+A user should never specify `Found` directly; the default value is the equality of the list's head element to the key.
 If `Found` is false, we want to keep looking down the tail of the list:

 ```c++
 template